-These template files are meant to help guide students in creating an ETD that meets the requirements for Texas A&M University as set forth in the Thesis Manual.
+These template files are meant to help guide students in creating an ETD that meets the requirements for Texas A&M University as set forth in the Thesis & Dissertation Manual (Summer 2018).
 They are a companion piece to be used in unison with the Thesis Manual.
 Using a template file does not negate responsibility to follow all Thesis Manual guidelines.

 Most templates have been prepared in Microsoft Word® but are often usable in other word processing programs.
 Prior to using these template files, students should check with academic committee members or department personnel to verify if special requirements apply.
 Several Texas A&M University departments, especially within the College of Engineering, use LaTeX software to develop ETDs rather than using MS Word.
 Thesis and Dissertation Services accepts documents prepared in any of the three templates below.

 The basic template contains placeholder text for the preliminary pages and page 1 of the main body.
 The file is formatted to use the standard Thesis Manual margin settings and page numbering for the preliminary pages and main body.
 The basic template is available in a single file that should be appropriate for both Mac and PC users.